uZhW8Rgl/EDC-Blockchain-Listener/README.md

 ## Swagger Documentation

-The documentation can be viewed on http://localhost:3000/docs when server runs.
+The documentation can be viewed on http://localhost:3001/docs when server runs.

-## Contract Information

-Metadata of FA2 contracts is generated with the support of @taqueria/plugin-metadata feature to comply with TZIP-16 standard.

 ## Tezos Account

-Feel free to use the current tezos account included in [./.taq/config.json](./.taq/config.json) for testing.

 You can easily create your own account and change it in the config file.